matthewvb77/contractor-lead-gen/README.md

 # contractor-lead-gen

-#### Note: THIS PROJECT IS LIKELY AGAINST GOOGLE MAPS API TOS [Section 10.5 b.
+#### Note: THIS PROJECT IS AGAINST GOOGLE MAPS API TOS [Section 10.5 b.
 "No derivative works"](https://developers.google.com/maps/terms-20180207) AND HAS BEEN DELAYED INDEFINITELY

 ## Developer Notes